Where in Orange County can I fly drones — and can I fly drones near helipads?

 - You DO need to pay attention to airports.
 Drone community guidelines ask that recreational operators give notice for flights within 5 miles of an airport.
-You can give that notice to the air traffic control tower, simply by calling them.
+You can give that notice to the air traffic control tower by calling them.
 Or perhaps even easier, apply for LAANC.
 LAANC is an automated system that allows drone pilots to request to fly below 400 feet in controlled airspace that isn’t necessarily high-risk, such as in some areas around airports.

 - You also need to pay attention to temporary flight restrictions (TFRs).
 It is actually illegal to fly a drone that is under a TFR – which are typically enacted during natural disasters (don’t fly over fires) or for major political events, such as if the President is in town.

 - Finally, you need to pay attention to prohibited airspace.
 Some of the most sensitive locations in the U.S. — including Disneyland — are prohibited airspace for the safety of the people underneath.
 Other common areas that are prohibited are the White House or military bases.

 Beyond that, you just need to respect the rules of the place you are flying.
 National Parks have banned drones.
 And of course, private property owners have the right to set their own rules.